GfSE/SAF-Cameo-Profile/README.md

 The following files are provided for those who want to extend the SAF.
 Especially for modification of the SAF Profile it is not recommended to install the SAF Plugin.
 The following files should be installed separately.
 This, because the plugin installation location provides an additional path to the profile which can confuse, which of the profile files is used in the end.

-For development within the SAF Working group, only the Dev Plugin is necessary, because all other resources are provided by the TWC.

 ## SAF Profile
 **[SAF_Profile.mdzip:](SAF_Plugin/profiles/SAF_Profile.mdzip)** The mdzip file contains the SAF Profile with SAF Stereotypes according to the [SAF-Specification](https://saf.gfse.org).
 See this [List of Stereotypes](https://saf.gfse.org/userdoc/stereotypes.html).